 If you donate semen to a sperm bank, you'll likely be paid for each donation that passes the sperm bank's screening process.
 Payment is intended to compensate you for your time and any related expenses.
-The amount is typically low enough so that money isn't the main incentive for donating.
+The amount is typically low enough that money isn't the main incentive for donating.

 There are no health risks associated with sperm donation.

-Also, the Food and Drug Administration requires basic screening for infectious diseases and certain risk factors before a man can become a sperm donor.
+The Food and Drug Administration requires basic screening for infectious diseases and certain risk factors before a man can become a sperm donor.
 Some states and local governments require additional screening.

 - Personal and sexual history.
 You'll need to provide a detailed history of your sexual activities, drug use and other personal information to show whether you have risk factors for developing an infectious disease, such as HIV.
 You'll be asked to share detailed information about your personal habits, education, hobbies and interests.
 You might also be asked to provide pictures or videos of yourself or audio recordings of your voice.

 If you test positive for any medical conditions during the screening process, you'll be notified and referred to treatment or counseling.

-If you pass the screening process, you'll be asked to provide sample sperm donations and complete further testing.

-You'll also be asked to sign a consent form, which will likely state that you deny having any risk factors for sexually transmitted infections or genetic conditions.
-You can also choose whether you're open to contact from any child conceived with the help of your sperm.
+If you pass the screening process, you'll be asked to sign a consent form, which will likely state that you deny having any risk factors for sexually transmitted infections or genetic conditions.
+It's important to discuss whether you're open to contact from any child conceived with the help of your sperm.

-Before sperm donation, you'll likely be asked to abstain from ejaculation — either through sex or masturbation — for two to five days.
+Before sperm donation, you'll likely be asked again to abstain from ejaculation — either through sex or masturbation — for two to five days.

 During the procedure